WriterPublic/writer-model-garden/notebooks/docs/palmyra_large.md

 Palmyra Large’s core functionality is to take a string of text and predict the next token.
 While language models are widely used for other tasks, there are many unknowns in this work.
 When prompting Palmyra Large, keep in mind that the next statistically likely token is not always the token that produces the most "accurate" text.
 Never rely on Palmyra Large to produce factually correct results.

 Palmyra Large was trained on Writer’s custom data.
 As with all language models, it is difficult to predict how Palmyra Large will respond to specific prompts, and offensive content may appear unexpectedly.
 We recommend that the outputs be curated or filtered by humans before they are released, both to censor undesirable content and to improve the quality of the results.

+Palmyra-large-20B is trained mostly on English with limited capabilities also in German, Spanish, French, Swedish.
+It will not generalize appropriately to other languages.
+Furthermore, as it is trained on a large-scale corpora representative of the web, it will carry the stereotypes and biases commonly encountered online.